jannahalka/notes/brain/README.md ITU DevOps Project.md

 Training code in the Jupyter notebook file was structured inconsistently, so we decided to refactor it significantly.
 Starting off, the `xgboost` model was included in our MLFlow setup.
 The Logistic Regression model was already utilizing MLFlow, so we followed the code in the Logistic Regression notebook cell and recreated it in the `xgboost` portion of the code.

 After the training code, we implemented the functionality of selecting the best-performing model after training runs have finished.
 For this process, we decided to refactor the code in the notebook to use strictly MLFlow for the performance data of our trained models.

+Finally, we leveraged our organized codebase to write Dagger functions.
+The biggest benefits were code consistency and reliability, which enabled us to build the Dagger pipeline quickly and correctly.

+To conclude, we consolidated our work into a GitHub Action.
+Its sole purpose was to train the best-performing model and test it using the inference action specified in the project description.

 ## ⚙️ Commands & Options
 ### `train.py`